simonbray/training-material/topics/computational-chemistry/tutorials/md-simulation-gromacs/tutorial.md

 > {% include snippets/import_via_link.md %}
 {: .hands_on}

+> ### {% icon tip %} Background: What is the PDB (Protein Data Bank) and format?
+>
+> The Protein Data Bank (PDB) format contains atomic coordinates of biomolecules and provides a standard representation for macromolecular structure data derived from X-ray diffraction and NMR studies.
+Each structure is stored under a four-letter accession code.
+For example, the PDB file we will use is assigned the code [1AKI](https://www.rcsb.org/pdb/explore/explore.do?structureId=1AKI)).
+>
+> More resources:
+>
+>  -  Multiple structures are stored and can be queried at [https://www.rcsb.org/](https://www.rcsb.org/)
+>  - Documentation describing the PDB file format is available from the wwPDB at [http://www.wwpdb.org/documentation/file-format.php](http://www.wwpdb.org/documentation/file-format.php).
+{: .tip}

 # Setup

 The **setup** {% icon tool %} tool uses the PDB input to create three files which will be required for MD simulation.

 Firstly, a topology for the protein structure is prepared.
 The topology file contains all the information required to describe the molecule for the purposes of simulation - atom masses, bond lengths and angles, charges.
+Note that this automatic construction of a topology is only possible if the building blocks of the molecules (i.e. amino acids in the case of a protein) are precalculated for the given force field.
 A force field and water model must be selected for topology calculation.
 Multiple choices are available for each; we will use the OPLS/AA force field and SPC/E water model.

 Secondly, a GRO structure file is created, storing the structure of the protein.
 It also defines the unit cell 'box', centered on the structure.
 Options include box dimensions and shape; here, while a cuboidal box may be most intuitive, rhombic dodecahedron is the most efficient option, as it can contain the protein using the smallest volume, thus reducing the simulation resources devoted to the solvent.